Skip to content

 When to use: Development, evaluation, small teams, or deployments where you control the host and accept the limitations below.

-• No encryption at rest.
-Data is stored unencrypted on the host volume.
-If your compliance posture requires encryption at rest (SOC 2, HIPAA, GDPR), use an external managed database instead.
-See the Security and Compliance page for details.
+• No disk encryption at rest.
+The PostgreSQL data directory sits unencrypted on the host volume.
+(This is distinct from application-level encryption: Broch always encrypts specific sensitive fields — IdP refresh tokens, the license token — with your BROCH_MASTER_KEY regardless of disk encryption.
+See the Security page.)
+If your compliance posture requires full disk encryption at rest (SOC 2, HIPAA, GDPR), use an external managed database with encryption configured instead.

 • No high availability.
 Single instance — if the host goes down, Broch is unavailable.